 1. Polarization: who is your enemy?

 High-impact messages are often ones that create an instantaneously visceral and emotional reaction in the mind of your customer.
-Polarizing messages are no exception because they present an argument that your customer will instantaneously positioning themselves on one side of.
+Polarizing messages are no exception because they present an argument that your customer will instantaneously position themselves on one side of.
 For example, at my third startup, Rypple, we developed a modern performance management solution focused on providing employees with ongoing feedback, coaching, and recognition.
 The enemy, the annual performance review; a process that 80% of employees used the word “hate” to describe.
 Our polarizing message was simple.
 Performance reviews don’t work!

 Now, if you were a traditional HR professional who believed that performance reviews were a good, yet misunderstood, tool, you may not have liked that message very much.
 But that was the point!
 Our target audience wasn’t traditional HR professionals.
 It was the more progressive companies and employees who were looking for a better solution.
-Picking an enemy and involving in a message to intentionally polarize our audience was the goal.
+Picking an enemy and invoking it in a message to intentionally polarize our audience was the goal.
 Not only did our message resonate quickly and clearly, but those who responded to it were very keen to learn more about our approach.

-Bonus Video: The Power of Polarizing Messages
+Bonus Videos: The Power of Polarizing Messages + Messaging Made Easy